boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 1. We needed to change all definitions to take `&RefCell<Context>` instead of `&mut Context`, which meant changing pretty much the whole codebase.
-2. Some of our VM code was reentrant, which meant calling `RefCell::borrow_mut` would cause panics in the reentrant parts of the code; we would need to redesign some parts of the engine to remove the reentrancy.
+2. Some of our VM code was reentrant, and that would cause panics in the reentrant parts of the code when calling `RefCell::borrow_mut`; we would need to patch up the engine to remove the reentrancy.

 After putting a lot of thought on this, we came up with a really nice solution;
 instead of wrapping `Context` with `RefCell`, we would wrap `&mut Context` with `RefCell`, and only on the async-related APIs.
-This would allow not only capturing the context to `Future`-related functions, but also doing this without having to refactor big parts of the code.
+This would allow not only capturing the context on `Future`-related functions, but also doing this without having to refactor big parts of the code.
 Thus, we ditched `FutureJob` and introduced a new type of job: `NativeAsyncJob`.